 Some lifespans (stones) outlive us humans.
 Some are so short that the only way to preserve their existence is by being photographed (waves).
 Time Marches On is a project consisting of numerous small series within the same.
 The motifs that may seem randomly selected at first sight is brought together by the subject they depict; the notion of time constantly moving forward.

 The project unfolded itself in a period where I personally had trouble getting along with the thought of every second being a second closer to an end.
 I reflected on alternative ways to perceive and measure time.
 Tools that is not that exact and ruthless as the mechanical clock.
-I looked for signs of time passing by, both in nature and in daily life, like the growing roots of a houseplant or the mundane eating of a Sunday pizza.
+I looked for signs of time passing by, both in nature and in daily life.

-The complete series consist of about 130 photographs.
-Te series within the serie function like chapters in a book.
+The series within the serie function like chapters in a book.
 Each chapter deals with a different view on the concept of time.
 Some of the photographs may seem to appear several times.
-But all images are in fact individual photographs.
+But all images are individual photographs.
 Many of the pictures are taken with just a minor dislocation in time and perspective to construct an illusion of repetition, stressing the unstoppable progress of time marching on.